kesamet/CleaningData/README.md

 run_analysis
 ------------
-The R script "run_analysis.r" loads the data and creates a tidy data set.
+The R script "run_analysis.R" loads the data and creates a tidy data set.
 It does the following:

 1. Merges the training and the test sets to create one data set.